ziapeltagames/six-winters/docs/RULES.md

 # Playtest Issues

-Since this is a game in active development, there are some areas in particular that could use more work.
+Since this is a game in active development, there are many areas in that could use more work and thought.
+This section highlights those areas.
+If you're comfortable using github, you can also submit issues here for ideas and feedback: https://github.com/ziapeltagames/six-winters/issues

+At some point soon I need to create a BGG entry as well, to have a place to capture these thoughts.
+That will probably coincide with making the TTS mod public.

+## Location Skills

+The skills on locations are used to: differentiate locations and make skills matter more.
+However!
+I have played "intro" games where the skills for invest and trade on locations were ignored.
+And I don't think it changed the feel of the game all that much.
+This could be one of those things that isn't worth how fiddly it is.

+Skills would still be useful for overcoming obstacles, locations are differentiated by movement rates and various effects, while resources are limited by progress levels.

+It could just be one step in the cognitive load that's not returning enough interesting choices to really matter all that much.
+Not sure.
+But if it needs more streamlining, this could be something to watch.

-## Obstacle Campaign Arc
+## Obstacle Unlocking and Burning

-The biggest area to watch surrounds how new obstacles are unlocked and put into the game and how (or if) obstacles are burned and taken out of the game.
+One area to watch surrounds how new obstacles are unlocked and put into the game and how (or if) obstacles are burned and taken out of the game.
 I've experimented with many patterns here.
 Having the threat tracks and locations inject new obstacles into the game seems pretty good, but not sure if obstacles should leave play.
 Some options:

 1. No obstacles are burned
 2. Certain obstacles specify if they are burned when they're overcome